La Libertad, Ecuador

-La Libertad is a city located in western Santa Elena, Ecuador, by the sea.
+La Libertad is a city located in western Santa Elena Province, Ecuador, by the Pacific Ocean.
 It is the seat of La Libertad Canton.

-As of the census of 2001, there are 77,646 people residing in the city.
+As of the census of 2022, there are 112,154 people residing in the city.
 La Libertad is a canton itself, since 1993.
 Before 1993, it was part of Salinas Canton.
 La Libertad has important oil fields and reservoirs.

+Climate

+La Libertad has an arid desert climate (Köppen: BWh).